 Here’s a quick tutorial on how to build a simple yet sturdy DIY composting toilet.

-If you’d like a printable copy of these instructions to put in your emergency supplies, or to take to the store with you, you can purchase a downloadable PDF for 99 cents.
+If you’d like a printable copy of these instructions to put in your emergency supplies, or to take to the store with you, you can download PDF instructions here.

 Assemble your supplies.
 You will need two five gallon buckets of the same height, four 2x4s the same height as the buckets, a toilet seat plus hardware, a piece of plywood larger than your toilet seat, and eight screws.